semantic-flow/sflo/documentation/principle.dereferencability-for-humans.md

 id: x5zwfsdfzap0c5843n5a1fh
 title: Dereferencability for Humans
 desc: ''
-updated: 1755850422035
+updated: 1756767742331
 created: 1751300673030
 ---

-If you put any [[mesh-resource]]'s URL in a browser, it should return some useful context.
+If you put any [[mesh-resource]]'s IRI in a browser, it should return some useful context.